Science and Technology Committee

 In 2018, the Committee will work on three Reports to be adopted at the 64th Annual Session in Halifax, Canada.

-- Draft General Report on Cyber Security and Information Warfare by Susan DAVIS (United States)
+- Draft General Report on Russia Cyber Meddling in Elections and Referenda in the Alliance by Susan DAVIS (United States)

 - Draft Special Report on NATO Defence Innovation by Leona ALLESLEV (Canada)

-- Draft STCTTS Report on Dark Web, Bitcoin and Encryption Technology: Ideal Tools for Terrorists? by Matej TONIN (Slovenia)
+- Draft STCTTS Report on Dark Dealings : How Terrorists Use Encrypted Messaging, the Dark Web and Cryptocurrencies by Matej TONIN (Slovenia)